 - The Kawasaki Ninja 650.
 This is a commuter bike, with a fairing but a fairly upright seating position, handlebars, and non-adjustable front suspension.
 It has Kawasaki’s bulletproof but unexciting 650cc parallel twin with a 180-degree crank that most people can’t kill without crashing their bike first.
 The Yamaha YZF-R7’s engine has a much better rap as being a fun motor.
 On top of that, the Yamaha R7 has fully adjustable front suspension, lighter weight, and a much more aggressive riding position.

-- The Aprilia RS660.
+- The Aprilia RS 660.
 This is a bike I’d compare to the YZF-07 — and the Aprilia comes out on top.
 It has a sporty riding position, though it’s not quite as sporty — the handlebars are actually in a comfortable position (about an inch higher than on a true sports bike).
-The 659cc 270-degree parallel twin has a similar bite to the engine in the MT-07, but it’s tuned for a lot more power while retaining a street-friendly powerband and tune.
-The RS660 also has some cool tech niceties like an IMU with cornering ABS and even cruise control.
+The 659cc 270-degree parallel twin has a similar bite to the engine in the MT-07, but it’s tuned for a lot more power, though with less low-end torque.
+The RS 660 also has some cool tech niceties like an IMU with cornering ABS and even cruise control.

 - The Honda CBR650R.
 When available in full-power edition, this is another bike I’d compare to the 2021 Yamaha YZF-R7 (again, favourably).
 The CBR650R is also more comfortable for a sports bike, with slightly higher-up and splayed-out clip-on style handlebars.
-The CBR650R makes a lot more power than the parallel twin of the R7, and the inline four has a different character — more revvy, more racey.
-The 2021 CBR650R has Showa Separate Function — Big Piston Fork suspension that’s adjustable for preload, rebound, and compression damping.
+The CBR650R makes a lot more power than the parallel-twin of the R7, and the inline-four has a different character — more revvy, more racey.
+The 2021 CBR650R got a higher-spec Showa Separate Function — Big Piston fork, but it’s still non-adjustable.

 So which bike would I pick out of the above?